James Powrie: Life

-He was born at Reswallie House in Angus in 1814/15 the son of William Powrie (1770–1845), a Dundee merchant and manufacturer with premises at East Chapelshade (sic).
+Powrie was born in Dundee in 1814 the son of William Powrie (1770–1845), a Dundee merchant and manufacturer with premises at East Chapelshade (sic).
 Powrie Lane in Dundee appears to be named after him.
 His brother Thomas Powrie appears to have run the family business in the 1830s.

-James studied science at St Andrews University, graduating MA around 1835.
+James studied at St Andrews University, matriculating in 1830 and later receiving an MA.
 In 1845 he inherited his father's business in Dundee and the Reswallie estate.

-In 1865 he was elected a Fellow of the Royal Society of Edinburgh.
-His proposer was David Page.
+Powrie was elected a fellow of the Geological Society of London and the Edinburgh Geological Society.
+In 1865 he was elected a Fellow of the Royal Society of Edinburgh; his proposer was David Page.
+In 1868/9 he served as vice president of the Edinburgh Geological Society.

-In 1868/9 he was president of the Edinburgh Geological Society.
-He regularly corresponded with the botanist George Gordon, Charles William Peach, Sir Edwin Lankester and Henry Woodward.
+Powrie regularly corresponded with the botanist George Gordon, Charles William Peach, Sir Edwin Lankester, Henry Woodward, among others.

 He died of a heart attack on 25 May 1895.
 He is buried in the family plot at Rescobie churchyard near Forfar.

-A number of his fossils were donated to the Forfar Museum and the Royal Scottish Museum.
+Much of his important fossil collection was purchased by the National Museum of Scotland.
+Some of Powrie's fossils can also be found in the Natural History Museum (London) and the Hancock Museum (Newcastle upon Tyne).